-M98, mag. +10.4, is a large beautiful edge-on spiral galaxy that's located in the southern section of the constellation of Coma Berenices.
-It's one of the fainter Messier objects and to spot it a medium sized amateur telescope or greater is recommended.
-The galaxy is a member of the Virgo cluster and was discovered by Pierre Mechain on March 15, 1781.
+M98, mag. +10.4, is an edge-on spiral galaxy located in the southern section of the constellation of Coma Berenices.
+It's one of the faintest Messier objects and at least a medium size telescope is recommended to spot it.
+This galaxy is a member of the Virgo cluster and was discovered by Pierre Mechain on March 15, 1781.
 On the same night he also discovered M99 and M100.
-Messier catalogued them shortly afterwards and remarked that M98 was the faintest of the three.
+Messier catalogued them shortly afterwards and remarked that M98 was the faintest of the trio.

-M98 is one of a small group of galaxies that are blueshifted.
-The vast majority of galaxies are receding from us and display redshifts but due to the movement of M98 within the Virgo cluster, it's currently falling towards us, hence the blueshift.
-The galaxy is located about 57 Million light-years distant and has an apparent size of 9.8 x 2.8 arc minutes.
+M98 is one of a small number of galaxies that are blueshifted.
+The vast majority of galaxies are receding from us and display redshifts.
+However, due to the movement of M98 within the Virgo cluster it's currently falling towards us and hence the blueshift.
+The galaxy is located 57 Million light-years away and has an apparent size of 9.8 x 2.8 arc minutes.
 This corresponds to an actual diameter of 160,000 light-years.
-It's estimated to contain 1 trillion stars.
+It's estimated to contain a trillion stars.

 Pinpointing the area of sky where M98 is located is easy.
-It's located 6 degrees east of Denebola (β Leo - mag. +2.1) the third brightest star in Leo.
-The star 6 Com (mag. +5.1) lies 0.5 degree east of M98 and acts as a perfect marker.
+It's positioned 6 degrees east of the third brightest star in Leo, Denebola (β Leo - mag. +2.1).
+The star 6 Comae Berenices (mag. +5.1) lies 0.5 degrees east of M98 and acts as a perfect marker.

 The Virgo cluster galaxies are best seen during the months of March, April and May.

 M98 Data Table

 |Distance (light-years)||57 Million|

 |RA (J2000)||12h 13m 48s|

 |Apparent Size (arc mins)||9.8 x 2.8|

 |Notable Feature||Member of the Virgo Cluster of galaxies|